Electro-Optical Devices

 Returns:

-The detected electrical signal.
+The detected electrical signal, in [v].

 Return type: